16 Ways Artificial Intelligence Can Be Used in Marketing

 Exceed AI is an AI-powered lead conversion automation platform that automatically qualifies your leads by asking them relevant qualifying questions in human-like conversations, before passing them on to sales.

 This could help bring sales and marketing in perfect alignment and grow revenues for the organization.

 16. Create unique marketing campaigns

 With every brand trying to engage customers on digital media, there is a lot of noise and clutter out there.

 If you want your marketing campaigns to drive real impact you would need to be creative and unique.

 If you think creativity is only within the ambit of humans, think twice!
 You could use AI to your advantage when it comes to creativity as well – take a look at this example from Nutella in Italy.
 The Nutella Unica campaign used AI to generate millions of unique package designs which acted as prized collectibles, that consumers rushed to buy.
 Apart from driving sales the campaign also created a lot of social media chatter that helped the brand drive awareness and recall.

 In this day and age, when consumers are spoilt for choice between multiple brands in the market, it becomes necessary to make them feel valued in order to ensure their loyalty.

-Human capital alone is no longer enough to drive delightful customer experience in the fast-paced world that we live in.
-With the pace only going to increase, it is important for marketers to realize that it is not marketers vs AI but marketers plus AI that would allow marketers to be more productive, drive better impact, and improve marketing ROI while ensuring that our marketing campaigns continue to have the most important human touch.
+Human capital alone is no longer enough to drive delightful customer experiences in the fast-paced world that we live in.
+With the pace only going to increase, it is important for marketers to realize that it is not marketers vs AI but marketers plus AI that would allow marketers to be more productive, drive better impact and improve marketing ROI while ensuring that our marketing campaigns continue to have the most important human touch.